falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-5-argo.md

 kubectl patch -n argo cm workflow-controller-configmap -p '{"data": {"containerRuntimeExecutor": "pns"}}'
 ```

-The `kubectl patch` is there for allowing the workflows to run in `minikube`, `kind`, etc. See [docs](https://argoproj.github.io/argo-workflows/workflow-executors/) about Workflow Executors.
+The `kubectl patch` is there for allowing the workflows to run in `minikube`, `kind`, etc. See [docs](https://argoproj.github.io/argo-workflows/workflow-executors/) about Workflow Executors to learn more about.

-After a while, you should have access to `Argo Workflow` UI through a port-forward:
+After a while, you should have access to `Argo Workflow` UI through a  dport-forward:

 ```shell+
 kubectl port-forward svc/argo-server -n argo 2746:2746 &